MENADevs-Hub/menadevs-project-samples/README.md

 # MENADevs Project Samples

 This repository is a curated collection of sample projects and technical tasks showcasing MENADevs’ capabilities across software engineering, evaluation environments, data processing, security analysis, and complex implementation work.
-It has been prepared for direct client review as a practical representation of the breadth and quality of our work.
+It has been prepared for direct client partner review as a practical representation of the breadth and quality of our work.

 ## Sample Projects